anthonyftwang/employee-management-system/README.md

 # employee-management-system
 GUI-based employee management system with CRUD and archive functionality.
+See [here](docs/USERGUIDE.md) for more info.